Engee documentation

 In addition to C-code generation, Verilog code can also be generated from a limited set of blocks in Engee.

-Verilog is a popular hardware description language (HDL) used to design and test ASICs and FPGAs.
+Verilog is a popular hardware description language (HDL) used for ASIC and FPGA design and testing.
 The generated code can be synthesised into a netlist that is used for ASIC photolithography or FPGA firmware creation.

 The process of generating Verilog code is similar to generating C code.

-3. In file browser file browser 7, a file with extension .v - the generated Verilog code - will appear in the {model_name}_code folder.
+3. In file browser file browser 7 in the {model_name}_code folder, a file with the .v extension will appear - the generated Verilog code.

-• Integer types of any width up to 128 bits, including non-standard sizes (not just powers of two);
+• Integer types of any width up to 128 bits, including non-standard sizes (not just degrees of two);

 Example

-Consider the model from the example, which is a PID controller.
-Fixed point numbers are used as data types:
+Consider the model from example, which is a PID controller.
+The data types used are fixed point numbers:

 verilog model example